zicklag/docs-1/contributing/running-locally.md

 You can use the JavaScript tool manager [volta](https://volta.sh/) to automatically install the current node and npm versions.

+You will also need to have the package manager [pnpm](https://pnpm.io/) installed.
+You can install pnpm using the following command: `npm install -g pnpm`.

 :::

 ## 1. Fork the Directus repository